ColtonVitkoczy/ColtonVitkoczy.github.io/_pages/about.md

 Hi!
 I'm Colton.
 Welcome to my website.

-I am currently pursuing M.S. degrees in Statistics and Mathematics at Portland State University.
-My interests lie at the intersection of statistical learning, mathematical optimization, and artificial intelligence, particularly representation learning, proximal and gradient-based methods, and kernel methods.
+I am currently pursuing separate M.S. degrees in Statistics and Mathematics at Portland State University.
+My interests lie at the intersection of statistical learning, mathematical optimization, and artificial intelligence.

 I am also a Graduate Research Assistant with Portland State University's Population Research Center, where I contributed to the [Oregon Population Forecast Program's](https://www.pdx.edu/population-research/population-forecasts) published 2026 county forecast reports.
-My work involved reviewing and debugging automated R Markdown reports and validating their data outputs, tables, figures, and generated narrative text.

-My academic background is primarily in mathematics and statistics, which I have complemented with hands-on experience developing and analyzing machine learning models in Python.
-I am particularly interested in how mathematical structure can be used to make learning algorithms more computationally efficient, interpretable, and theoretically well grounded.
+My academic background combines statistical theory with mathematical analysis and optimization.
+I am interested in applying this background to artificial intelligence and machine learning, particularly to understand how models learn to reconstruct images and recover information from sparse or incomplete matrices.
+I am also interested in developing computationally efficient learning algorithms and studying the statistical properties of dimension-reduction methods.

 This website is where I showcase my work in artificial intelligence, statistics, and optimization, along with the research and technical projects I am developing.

+## M.S.
+Research

+### Statistics

+My current research direction concerns sufficient dimension reduction and semiparametric estimation.
+I am interested in methods for reducing high-dimensional predictors while preserving the information relevant to a response, as well as the role of constrained estimation and efficient-score methods in constructing statistically rigorous estimators.

+### Mathematics

+My current research direction concerns learned proximal-gradient methods for sparse inverse problems.
+I am exploring how proximal-gradient iterations can be represented as a recurrent neural architecture, with a learned operator replacing the conventional proximal mapping, while studying the conditions under which convergence and regularization properties can still be established.